mgechev/blog.mgechev.com/content/post/2017-11-11-faster-angular-applications-onpush-change-detection-immutable-part-1.md

 <img src="/images/faster-ng-apps-1/fast-typing.png" style="border: 1px solid #ccc;">

 It may look like there's a glitch in the chart.
-No there isn't, we're just hundreds of times faster - 13124.81ms vs 10.45ms for typing the string "AngularConnect".
+No there isn't, we're just hundreds of times faster - 13124.81ms vs. 10.45ms for typing the string "AngularConnect."

 And here's the user experience when typing in the text input for the optimized version: